duartegroup/autodE/doc/install.rst

 .. note::
-    Windows is not currently supported, but *should* be fine in Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_)
+    Windows installation is not currently supported, but *should* be possible through Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_)

 ******

 Installation Check
 ------------------

-**autodE** will pick up any electronic structure theory packages with implemented wrappers (ORCA, NWChem, Gaussian09, XTB and MOPAC) that are available from your *PATH* environment variable.
+**autodE** will find any electronic structure theory packages with implemented wrappers (ORCA, NWChem, Gaussian09, XTB and MOPAC) that are available from your *PATH* environment variable.
 To check the expected high and low level methods are
 available: